xiaochuany/blog/docs/posts/202505-snowpark.md

 * `Window.CURRENT_ROW`

-Used as an argument to the `over` method.
+used as an argument to the `over` method.

 ## `T` (types)